danjenson/et/index.md

 1. To add tables of contents to your files, run `bundle add jekyll-toc && bundle install`, then you can add `toc: true` to the front matter (yaml at the top of READMEs) to automatically include a table of contents.
 See `notes.md` for an example.
+1. You can use the `title_url` key to add a hyperlink to the title.
 1. Copy the `_plugins` directory to your project to get access to the following Liquid tags:

 ```liquid